cldf-datasets/uratyp/README.md

 ### `UT`

-This folder contains files that constitute the UT part of the UraTyp.
+This folder contains files that constitute the UT part of the UraTyp.<br/>
-1. `Features.csv`
+1. `Features.csv`<br/>
-Includes features, i.e. questions used to collect the UT data.
-The first column provides the feature ID, the last column also contains information on the broader area of the question (phonology, morphology, syntax, or lexicon).
+Includes features, i.e. questions used to collect the UT data; the first column also provides the feature ID.
+The last column specifies the broader area (phonology, morphology, syntax, or lexicon) under which the feature can be subsumed.

-2. `Finaldata.csv`
+2. `Finaldata.csv`<br/>
 Presents all the data collected using the UT questionnaire in one table.
-It contains information on the language, subfamily, and the values for each feature (represented by question ID).
+It includes the information on languages, their subfamilies, and the values (answers) for each feature (represented only by question ID).

-3. `language_tables`
+3. `language_tables`<br/>
-Contains a separate table for each language from where the data was collected.
+This folder contains a separate table for each language from where the data was collected.
 The information in the tables is organized as follows:
-> a) `ID`of the feature<br/>
+> (i) the `ID` of the feature<br/>
-> b) `name`of the feature<br/>
+> (ii) the `name`of the feature<br/>
-> c) value (1 'yes', 0 'no', ? 'no information', or N/A 'not applicable')<br/>
+> (iii) an answer, i.e. value (1 'yes', 0 'no', ? 'no information', or N/A 'not applicable')<br/>
-> d) `source`of information; in the case of personal contact, the respective column contains the name of the language expert<br/>
+> (iv) `source` of information; in the case of personal contact, the respective column contains the name of the language expert<br/>
-> e) an `example` whenever the answer is 1; the examples falling in the area of morphology or syntax are provided with glossed examples, while phonological examples contain phonetic transcription in International Phonetic Alphabet<br/>
+> (v) an `example` whenever the answer is 1; the examples falling in the area of morphology or syntax are provided with glosses, while phonological examples are also provided with the International Phonetic Alphabet<br/>
-> f) a `comment` whenever necessary.
+> (vi) a `comment` whenever necessary.

 ### `GB`